inbo/tutorials/content/tutorials/development_containers_podman/index.md

 ---

-In this cluster of tutorials, you might have [gotten a general overview on containers](/tutorials/TODO), and installed Docker.
+In this cluster of tutorials, you might have [gotten a general overview on containers](../../tutorials/development_containers), and installed Docker.
-You can find instructions on [how to run existing images](/tutorials/TODO), and take this further to [building custom containers](/tutorials/TODO).
+You can find instructions on [how to run existing images](../../tutorials/development_containers_run), and take this further to [building custom containers](../../tutorials/development_containers_build).
 And during the installation and use of Docker, you might have been annoyed by the mandatory administrator mode, or quirks of the Desktop App.
 Or you might value fully free and open source software, like I do.

 Luckily, Docker is not a monolith.
 There are alternative approaches to containerization which mitigate some of the Docker limitations and disadvantages.
 In this tutorial, I will present [Podman](https://podman.io), a Docker alternative which I personally use the most (besides occasionally turning to ["buildah"](https://buildah.io)).

 # Podman

 Podman might be the most prominent Docker alternative.
 Vocabulary is marginally different: a container is a "pod", they run on a "machine", and this FOSS tool helps you to manage them with the `podman` command.

-One major advantage of Podman is that it can be configured to run **"rootless"**, i.e. without administrator rights [^5].
+One major advantage of Podman is that it can be configured to run **"rootless"**, i.e. without administrator rights [^1].
 A second advantage is that it is "all community", full Free and Open Source: it does not promote and "enterprise edition".

-[^5]: Daniel J. Walsh (2019): "How does rootless Podman work?" <https://opensource.com/article/19/2/how-does-rootless-podman-work>

 Podman is [well documented](https://podman.io/docs/installation).
 Another reliable source as so often is the [Arch Linux wiki on Podman](https://wiki.archlinux.org/title/Podman), no matter which Linux you are on.
 Windows users have succeeded in running Podman through a WSL.

-:::{.callout-note}
+{{% callout note %}}
 For Windows, there is a convenient "Podman Desktop" GUI which guides you through the installation and setup, including WSL instantiation.
 It is intuitive, transparent (telemetry opt-out), backed by RedHat.